EdmundGardener29/rest-countries-api/README.md

 To run this application locally, follow these steps:

-1. Clone the repository to your local machine.
-2. Navigate to the project directory.
-3. Install the dependencies.
-4. Start the development server.
-5. Open your web browser and visit `[http://localhost:3000](https://amoateyrestcountriesapi.netlify.app/)` to see the application.
+1. Open your web browser and visit `[http://localhost:3000](https://rest-countries-api-pink-delta.vercel.app/)` to see the application.

 ## Configuration

-If you want to modify the configuration of the application, you can update the following files:

-- `src/config.js`: Contains configuration variables such as the API base URL.

 ## Usage